keithrbennett/rexe/README.md

 In this mode, all standard input is combined into a single (possibly large) string, with newline characters joining the lines in the string.

-A good example of when you would use this is when you parse JSON or YAML text; you need to pass the entire (probably) multiline string to the parse method.
+A good example of when you would use this is when you need to parse a multiline JSON or YAML representation of an object; you need to pass the entire (probably) multiline string to the parse method.
 This is the mode that was used in the first `rexe` example in this article.